Seeds of Change

 SOC programs deliberately relate real-world problems of enormous consequences for mankind to student research.
 Our mission is to use these authentic, original research experiences to begin a process of changing the way science is taught in our secondary school systems.

-Dr. Adrian Pinto, Director of Seeds of Change Science Curriculum
+Seeds of Change Science Curriculum

 Link Student Research to Critical Issues Facing Mankind